Welcome from the Dean

 William Allen White once said: "In education we are striving not to teach youth to make a living, but to make a life."

-We want to make sure all our students receive a world-class education.
-We also want to instill in them a passion for the great art of journalism.
-We are one of the few top schools of journalism that requires a course in media ethics.
-We say it’s not enough to be graduating highly skilled journalists.
+Our students receive a world-class education.
+We say it’s not enough to be graduating highly skilled journalists and marketing professionals.
 We want to make sure that our students understand the critical role they play in society.
 You will find our graduates in television studios, advertising and public relations agencies, newspaper and magazine offices, and a spectrum of other places.
-And, we hope that wherever they are, our graduates work with skill, passion and a sense of ethics as journalists and citizens.
+And wherever they are, our graduates work with skill, passion and a sense of ethics as journalists and citizens.

 Our graduates make a good living.
 It is our hope that they also make a good life.
 We’re proud of them and hope they are proud of us.

-If you’d like to learn more about the School of Journalism at KU, please call the dean’s office at (785) 864-4755 or email us at firstname.lastname@example.org.
+If you’d like to learn more about the School of Journalism and Mass Communications at KU, please contact the dean’s office at 785-864-4755 or email us at email@example.com.
 We’d like to hear from you!